FAQs for the Sweet v. Cardona Settlement

 There are two types of FFEL(P) loans: some are held by the government, and some are held by private bank lenders.
 Loans held by private bank lenders are known as “commercially held FFELs.”

-Although both are considered “federal loans” because they were authorized by federal law, payments that you made on commercially held FFEL loans were made to bank lenders, not to the Department of Education.
+If your FFEL or FFELP loans are commercially held and you made payments on those loans, then you will not be entitled to a refund of those payments.
+Although both are considered “federal loans” because they were authorized by federal law, payments that you made on commercially held FFEL or FFELP loans were made to bank lenders, not to the Department of Education.
 For that reason, such payments will not be included in any refund you receive under the Sweet settlement, because the Department of Education does not have the legal authority to refund payments made to commercial lenders.
+However, if you consolidated your FFEL or FFELP loans into Direct Loans, then any payments made on the Direct Loans, will be eligible for a refund.

-If you are currently having problems with your servicer related to billing on a Direct or FFEL Consolidation Loan that includes Sweet-eligible loans, please fill out our Return to Repayment Survey.
+If you are currently having problems with your servicer related to billing on a Direct or FFEL Consolidation Loan that includes Sweet-eligible loans, please contact sweet@ed.gov with a description of the problem.

 If you want or need to consolidate your current federal loans for another reason (such as enrollment in an income-driven repayment plan or Public Service Loan Forgiveness), you can consolidate into a federal Direct Consolidation Loan.
 If you are a Class Member or a Post-Class Applicant, federal consolidation will not change the relief you are eligible for under the Sweet settlement.